The Strong and Super Tree Property at Successors of Singular Cardinals

 \begin{defn} Let $K\subseteq V$ be a model of a sufficiently large fragment of ZFC.
 We say that $K$ has the $<\delta$-covering property with respect to $V$ if for every $A \subseteq K$ in $V$ with $|A|<\delta$, there is some $B \in K$ so that $K\models |B|<\delta$ and $A \subseteq B$. \end{defn}

-\begin{lemma} \cite[Claim 2.2]{neeman:tpnotschcountablecof} Let $\delta < \ka$ be regular cardinals, and suppose $K$ is a model of some large enough fragment of ZFC that has the $\delta$-covering property with respect to $V$.
+\begin{lemma} \cite[Claim 2.2]{NeemanTPNw+1} Let $\delta < \ka$ be regular cardinals, and suppose $K$ is a model of some large enough fragment of ZFC that has the $<\ka$-covering property with respect to $V$.
+Suppose also that for all $\gamma < \ka$, $K \models \gamma^{<\delta} < \ka$.
 Let $\PP$ be a forcing notion in $K$ whose conditions are functions of size $<\delta$ in $K$.
 Then any family of size $\ka$ in $V$ of conditions in $\PP$ can be refined to a family of the same size whose domains form a $\Delta$-system. \end{lemma}